 • Adjust streaming quality in video apps to lower resolutions to use less bandwidth.

-• Use offline Google Maps to download map areas for offline navigation instead of using data.
+• Instead of using data, use offline Google Maps to download map areas for offline navigation.

 • Avoid frequent social media scrolling and picture/video sharing which can use significant data in the background.